-The EICV3 results show that 91% of Huye district households use an improved drinking water source.
+The EICV3 results show that 69.7% of households in Kicukiro district use an improved drinking water source.
 Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that the majority of households use a protected spring public (63.7%), followed by a public standpipe (17%) and water piped into dwelling/yard source (6.7%).
-9% of households in Huye district still use an unimproved drinking water.
+Figure 4.1 shows that 60% of households in Kicukiro district use a public standpipe or water piped into dwelling/yard.
+However, 31% of households in this district still use an unimproved drinking water, representing an estimated 93,000 households.
+This estimate should be treated with caution however, given that it is driven by a large percentage of households who stated "other" as their main drinking water source, and it is difficult to evaluate whether this "other" is indeed an unimproved source.

-Huye district have achieved more than the EDPRS national target of the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Kicukiro district is still below the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.